cenwadike/combi-supply-chain/README.md

 Go to `http://localhost:3000/` in your browser

-You also need to have a metamask wallet set up in your browser and configure the network to Mumbai Testnet
+You also need to have a metamask wallet set up in your browser and configure the network to Mumbai or Aurora Testnet